opedrodev/cashflowr-server/README.md

 To obtain a JWT token, clients must first authenticate using their email and password.
 The token should be included in the **Authorization** header of all subsequent requests.

-All requests that require authentication will return a **404 Not found** response if the Authorization header is missing or **401 Unauthorized** if the token is invalid.
+All requests that require authentication will return a **404 Not Found** response if the Authorization header is missing or **401 Unauthorized** if the token is invalid.

 <br />
 <br />